 7 ‘Leave No Trace’ Principles to Know About

 1. Plan Ahead and Prepare

 Before hopping in the car and getting to the trailhead, it’s important to do a little bit of research on the area you’re going to.
-Will you be hiking in tennis shoes or boots?
+Will you be hiking in sneakers or boots?
 What are the skill levels of the people who will be joining you?
 What are the trail conditions going to be like?
 What’s the weather forecasted to be?